Zia Pueblo Pottery

 lowering the contrast in value so that the birds can stride across the slip as a

-harmonious rather than primarily contrastive compositional element.
 The vessel was used, as is shown by small chips on the rim and abrasions

 to the body.
 Someone loved this vessel enough to make it part of daily life,